parinfer/parinfer.js/README.md

 [paredit] as a simpler and more natural way to write Clojure code, and perhaps other Lisps.

-__The basic premise:__ It's possible for an open delimiter (paren, bracket, or curly) to be naturally closed based on indentation, while still allowing for explicit closing when inlining is desired.
+##### The basic premise

+A vast majority of closing delimiters `)]}` in Clojure can become inferred based on indentation.
+Thus, I'm building an editor demo that will move these delimiters around for you as you adjust the indentation of your code.
+Inlining expressions will still be supported of course.

 Skip to the [concept examples] for details.

 [concept examples]:#concept

+##### A new format

-__A proposal__: Since we cannot assume that any existing Clojure code will be [indented correctly][clojure-validate-indent], our experimental editor operates instead on code which __does not allow any closing delimiters at the end of a line__.
+To make this possible, our experimental editor has to operate on code which __does not allow any closing delimiters at the end of a line__.
 Rather, these delimiters are inferred and displayed by the editor, based on indentation alone.
 In the figure below, the left side shows code that follows such a rule, and the right side highlights the location of the inferred closing delimiters.

 ![inferred parens](http://i.imgur.com/dPigfne.png)

-__Prior Art__
+##### Using with existing code

+It may be possible for the editor to load and [validate][clojure-validate-indent] an existing Clojure source file, say `foo.clj`, then convert it to a working copy at `foo.iclj` to follow the aforementioned format.
+Edits to `foo.iclj` will result in straightforward translations to the `foo.clj` file.

+##### Prior Art

 - [paredit] - structural editing and auto-balancing of Lisp text
 - [Haml], [Slim], and [Jade] - indented HTML templating langs that are really close to indented lisps